Drake rallies to beat No. 22 Loyola Chicago in OT, 51-50

 BIG PICTURE

-Loyola made its first appearance in the rankings last week, something the Ramblers never achieved during their Final Four season of 2017-18.
+Loyola will likely drop out of the AP Top 25 after making its first appearance in the rankings last week, something the Ramblers never achieved during their Final Four season of 2017-18.
 Drake reached No. 25 in the Feb.
 1 poll.

 UP NEXT